Will the government default? Everything you need to know about the debt ceiling — and how it could impact you

 2. Buying a home, car or credit card borrowing could get more expensive

-The federal government is able to borrow at a relatively lower interest rate than other governments in the world because Treasury securities are viewed as a safe and liquid investment.
-The U.S. has never defaulted on any of its debts and managed to cover all of its bills — even if that’s just through approving more borrowing.
+The federal government can borrow at a relatively lower interest rate than other governments worldwide because Treasury securities are viewed as a safe and liquid investment.
+But that’s contingent on the federal government never defaulting on its debts.

 Once that view is upended, however, investors might demand a higher premium to protect themselves from risk.
-Leading up to the event, they could start dumping Treasury securities out of fear that the U.S. government might not be able to pay them back.
-Any Treasury security sell off would cause yields to rise, bringing up borrowing costs on a wide array of loans, from the mortgage rates that are directly tied to the 10-year bond, as well as credit card and auto loan rates.
+Higher yields could cause other interest rates throughout the economy to rise, from the mortgage rates that are directly tied to the 10-year bond, as well as credit card and auto loan rates.

 “It’s economic disruption,” says Scott Clemons, chief investment strategist and partner at Brown Brothers Harriman.
 “If you were in the middle of trying to get a mortgage, it would be more expensive to accomplish that.
 If you’re a small business trying to get a loan, it would be harder.
 When I’m not sure what the Treasury market is going to do, it makes it really hard for me to lend money because of all of the uncertainty.”

 Those consequences could be long-lasting, especially if the fear of another default remains in the back of investors’ minds.
 Higher interest rates wouldn’t just make the U.S. a more expensive place to live for Americans but could also make both new and outstanding debts costlier.

 3. Stock prices could sink, threatening companies’ bottom lines